Primary Creator: Alkire, Elbern H. (1907-1981)

 For more Hawaiian guitar materials, see RS 12/9/50 and RS 12/9/150.

 Elbern Homer "Eddie" Alkire (1907-1981) was America's most recognized performer, teacher, and innovator of the twentieth-century Hawaiian guitar.
 Eddie Alkire, the son of Bessie Alkire, was born on December 6, 1907 in Hacker's Valley, West Virginia.
 When he was five months old, his father was killed in a railroad accident and he was subsequently adopted and raised by his maternal grandparents, David Lee Alkire and Arminta Alkire (nee Lake).
-At the age of 16, his grandfather died leaving Eddie to manage the family grocery store.
-Sometime around 1921, Eddie began practicing the guitar and enrolled in a correspondence course created by the First Hawaiian Conservatory of Music, which was based in New York and New Jersey.
+At the age of 16, his grandfather died, leaving Eddie to manage the family grocery store.
+Sometime around 1921, Eddie began practicing the guitar and enrolled in a correspondence course created by the First Hawaiian Conservatory of Music, a guitar store based in New York and New Jersey.
 In 1925, Eddie began working at a coal mine operated by Standard Supply Co. in Clarksburg, West Virginia.
 Soon after, he enrolled in an electrical engineering correspondence course, which he completed in less than a year.
 During this same year, Alkire performed guitar and tenor banjo for the first time on a radio station, W.M.M.N., which was located in Fairmont, West Virginia.

 In 1929, Alkire moved to Turtle Creek, Pennsylvania in order to attend a technical night school.
 During this time, he was employed by the Westinghouse Electrical Company, where he built switch gear apparatuses and intended to become an electrical engineer.
 By chance, the Westinghouse building where he worked was located across the street from a local Hawaiian Guitar Shop and School.
 Members of the School tried to persuade him to abandon his pursuit of electrical engineering and to teach and perform at the school.
 He soon began playing on the school's Sunday radio hour sponsored by radio station K.Q.V.